Lorti/manu.ninja/src/pages/2018-08-26-using-the-speech-synthesis-interface-of-the-web-speech-api/index.md

 categories: [coding]
 tags: [accessibility, apis, interaction-design, pwa]
 thumbnail: /images/author.jpg
+sharing: true
 ---

+Speech synthesis has come a long way since it's first appearance in operating systems in the 1980s.
+In the 1990s Apple already offered system-wide text-to-speech support.
+Alexa, Cortana, Siri and other virtual assistents recently brought speech synthesis to the masses.
+In modern browsers the [Web Speech API](https://w3c.github.io/speech-api/webspeechapi.html) allows you to gain access to your device's speech capabilities, so let's start using it!

 > "Isn't it nice to have a computer that will talk to you?"